JoGall/nylon/README.md

 ### General use
 Visually defining the degree of nylon encapsulation is a subjective process, as the user must decide what is areas of the image are sufficiently dark enough to constitute cellular encapsulation.
-The script therefore requires a brightness threshold to be defined, and the number of pixels in the main contour (the nylon monofilament) below this threshold is counted.
-Foreground extraction works best when images of the nylon are captured against a lighter, contrasting background.
+The script therefore requires a brightness threshold to be defined, and the number of pixels in the foreground (the nylon monofilament) below this threshold is counted.
+A solution for choosing an appropriate brightness threshold is offered below.
+Foreground extraction works best when images of the nylon are captured against a light and contrasting background.

-### Command line usage:
+### Command line use

 ```./PROGRAM_NAME lower_threshold upper_threshold FILE_1 FILE_2 ..```